DmxLarchey/Relevant-decidability/README.md

 ### How do I get a set up? ###

 * This repository was designed under Coq 8.6.
-Compile it with `make all` (or `make -j 16 all` if you have 16 CPU cores available) and you can then review the proofs using your favourite Coq IDE.
+Compile it with `make logical_deciders.vo` (or `make -j 16 all` if you have 16 CPU cores available) and you can then review the proofs using your favourite Coq IDE.